 Notes – This species has a circumtropical distribution and is frequently encountered in the rainforests of Africa, Asia and Latin America.
 Our specimen shares the characteristic features of stromata with conical papillate ostioles, encircled by superficial black discs that are typical of the genus and the microscopic features are in agreement with Hypomontagnella monticulosa.
 The comparisons of the basepairs of ITS show 0.7 % differences (4/555 bp) and both RPB2 and β-TUB are also highly similar.
 In our ITS, LSU, RPB2 and β-TUB based combined analyses reveal that our strain clusters with Hypomontagnella monticulosa (MUCL 54604) with high statistical support (100% ML).
 Surup et al. (2014) described H. monticulosa from Thailand and this is the first known record of the occurrence of Hypomontagnella monticulosa on Leucaena leucocephala.

-Fig. 1 – Hypomontagnella monticulosa (MFLU 18-0822). a Mature stroma on bark. b Stromatal surface showing papillate and ostiolar discs (indicated by white arrows). c Stromata in vertical section. d, e Perispores. f, g KOH-extractable pigments. h, i Asci. j Ascospores (sigmoid germ slits indicated by white arrows). k Ascus tip in Lugol’s reagent. l–n Conidiophores and conidia. o Surface of colony p Reverse of colony.
-Scale bars: a = 2 mm, b, c = 500 μm, h–j = 20 μm, d, e = 10 μm, l–n = 5 μm.
+Figure 128 – Hypomontagnella monticulosa (Material examined – THAILAND, Naan, Doi Phu Kha, dead branch of Leucaena leucocephala (Fabaceae), 04 August 2017, MC.
+Samarakoon SAMC007, MFLU 18-0822, HKAS 102355, living culture MFLUCC 18-0362). a Mature stroma on bark. b Stromatal surface showing papillate and ostiolar discs (indicated by white arrows). c Stromata in vertical section. d-f Asci. g Ascospores (sigmoid germ slits indicated by white arrows). h Ascus tip in Lugol’s reagent. i, j Perispores. k, l KOH-extractable pigments. m Surface of colony. n Reverse of colony. o-q Conidiophores and conidia.
+Scale bars: a = 2 mm, b, c = 500 μm, d-g = 20 μm, i, j = 10 μm, o-q = 5 μm.